 Sapodilla is a fairly slow-growing, long-lived medium-size tree, upright and elegant, dense and distinctly pyramidal, with thick glossy green leaves.
 Flowers are small and bell-like, borne on slender stalks at the leaf bases.
 The fruit has gray-brown rough textured skin and pinkish-brown, moist, soft and delicious flesh that tastes like a pear soaked in brown sugar.
-Unripe fruits are hard and unpleasantly astringent.
 Each fruit has a few hard, black seeds that can be easily separated from the flesh.
 There is great variation in the size and form of the fruit, from almost round and large, to small and elongated.
 Numerous varieties and hybrids have been selected throughout the world.
 Sapodilla trees fruit prolifically, at frequent intervals throughout the year.
 In the tropics, some cultivars bear almost continuously.
 The fruits mature 4 to 6 months after flowering.

 Most often eaten fresh.
 After the peel is removed, the fruit is sliced into pieces which are often carved into decorative shapes.